 Similarly, the nation of Israel was to stay in a temporary dwelling (Jer.
 35:7).
-All of these to signify that our current physical body is temporary abode for the “spirit of man” and that the latter will have in the future an immortal body.
+All of these to signify that our current physical body is temporary abode for the “spirit of man” and that the latter will have in the future an immortal body that will clothe or House it.
 Notice 2 Cor 5:1-4

 “Our bodies are like tents that we live in here on earth.
 But when these tents are destroyed, we know that God will give each of us a place to live.
 These homes will not be buildings that someone has made, but they are (made) in heaven and will last forever.
 While we are here on earth, we sigh because we want to live in that heavenly home.
 We want to put it on like clothes and not be naked.
 These tents we now live in are like a heavy burden, and we groan.
 But we don’t do this just because we want to leave these bodies that will die.
 It is because we want to change them for bodies that will never die.”

 2 Peter 1:13-14 “I consider it right, as long as I am in this earthly dwelling”